chandrasekar-tech/GenAI-ChatBot/README.md

 - src/
     - chatbot_backend.py   # Backend logic for model invocation, memory management, and conversation handling
     - chatbot_frontend.py  # Streamlit-based frontend for user interaction

+## Requirements
+- Python 3.8+
+- AWS credentials configured in ~/.aws/config and ~/.aws/credentials
+- Refer to the Requirements.txt for other dependencies

 ## Setup
 Clone the repository:
     - git clone <repository-url>